Old English Sheepdog VS Siberian Husky

 Size and Appearance

 The Old English Sheepdog is a large-sized dog weighing 60–100 pounds and standing 21–22 inches tall.
-In comparison, the Siberian Husky is medium-sized at 35–60 pounds and 20–23 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Siberian Husky is medium-sized at 35–60 pounds and 20–23 inches.
+The size difference is significant and affects space requirements, food costs, and handling.

 Temperament